What is a Breast Lift?

 Can I Breastfeed After a Breast Lift?

 In rare cases, mastopexy could affect your ability to breastfeed.
-The best way to help ensure your breast lift does not affect breastfeeding function is to always communicate your desires to Dr. Joe.
-It may not always be possible, but Dr. Joe can do his best to tailor the procedure to avoid disturbing the nerves and glands of the milk ducts.
-He will go over potential complications with you during your consultation so you can make a well-informed decision about your needs and goals.
-That said, Dr. Joe generally recommends waiting until after all plans for pregnancy and nursing are complete before undergoing a breast lift, if possible.
+The best way to help ensure your breast lift does not affect breastfeeding function is to always communicate your desires to your plastic surgeon.
+It may not always be possible, but Dr. Joe and Dr. Chopra can do their best to tailor the procedure to avoid disturbing the nerves and glands of the milk ducts.
+They will go over potential complications with you during your consultation so you can make a well-informed decision about your needs and goals.
+That said, our plastic surgeons generally recommend waiting until after all plans for pregnancy and nursing are complete before undergoing a breast lift, if possible.
 Subsequent pregnancies may stretch your breasts to their pre-procedure sagging state, so many surgeons avoid performing a mastopexy until patients no longer anticipate having another child.

 Is a Breast Lift Without Surgery Possible?